fbsamples/messenger-platform-samples/README.md

 Visit the [dev site](https://developers.facebook.com/docs/messenger-platform/) to find out more details about the Messenger Platform.

-Well, time to commit for a second PR.
+I guess that I should always create a PR each time I am working on a specific feature.